apitoolkit/apitoolkit-laravel/README.md

 }
 ```

-Alternatively, if you want to monitor specific routes, you can register the middleware, like this:
+Alternatively, if you want to monitor specific routes, you can register the middleware, like so:

 ```php
     /**